 Duathlon races are also contested over the “sprint” distance: 5km run, 20km bike and 2.5km run.

 Athletes with a disability who are outside this classification system can still take part in triathlon events but there is no formal paratriathlon pathway.

-To get involved in triathlon, use our Club Finder to find your nearest club.
+To get involved in triathlon, use our Find a Club page to find your nearest club.
 Then contact the club to enquire about going along or simply turn up to one of their training sessions.
 Make sure you explain to the coaches your ability levels so they know what you can do so they can make adaptations for you to be able to join in with the club session.

 Furthermore, if you fancy getting involved in coaching, officiating or volunteering at your local club, get in touch with your local club contact or check out or coaching, officiating and volunteering pages.

 You may be surprised to know that you don’t need lots of fancy, expensive kit to get involved in triathlon.
 Basic requirements are: